Inference-Time Backdoors via Chat Templates: From LLM Supply Chains to Agentic System Compromise: Introduction

 \section{Introduction}

-Open-weight language models are increasingly deployed in sensitive contexts such as coding assistants, customer service, and document analysis, where incorrect or manipulated outputs can carry real consequences~\cite{chen2021evaluating}.
-Ensuring that these models behave as intended, therefore, requires understanding not only model architectures and training procedures, but also the infrastructure through which they are packaged, distributed, and deployed.
+Open-weight language models are increasingly deployed in high-stakes systems.
+These models are distributed not as weights alone, but as self-contained artifacts that bundle model weights, tokenizer configuration, and executable metadata into a single redistributable file~\cite{huggingface_gguf}.
+Trust in these deployments therefore extends beyond model weights to all executable components bundled in the distributed artifact~\cite{chen2021evaluating,qu2026supply}.

-A growing body of research has examined backdoor attacks against language models~\cite{li2024backdoorllm}, in which adversaries embed hidden behaviors that activate under specific conditions.
+Each component bundled in these artifacts represents a potential attack vector, yet security research has focused almost exclusively on model weights.
+A growing body of work has examined backdoor attacks against language models~\cite{li2024backdoorllm}, in which adversaries embed hidden behaviors that activate under specific conditions.
 The dominant paradigm assumes adversaries can access the training process, poisoning datasets or manipulating weights directly~\cite{yan2023vpi,xu2024instructions,huang2024composite}.
-A second line of work relaxes this assumption, but still requires control over the deployment infrastructure, such as modifying system prompts or intercepting requests at runtime~\cite{guo2025system,xiang2024badchain}.
+A second line of work relaxes this assumption but still requires control over deployment infrastructure, such as modifying system prompts or intercepting requests at runtime~\cite{guo2025system,xiang2024badchain}.

-However, open-weight model distribution creates a security gap that existing work has not systematically characterized: the chat template~\cite{huggingface_chat_templates}. \textit{Chat templates} are executable Jinja2 programs that translate structured dialogue into the token sequences instruction-tuned models expect.
+However, open-weight model distribution creates a security gap that existing work has not systematically characterized: the chat template~\cite{huggingface_chat_templates}. \textit{Chat templates} are executable programs that translate structured dialogue into the token sequences instruction-tuned models expect.
+Most are written in Jinja2, a general-purpose templating language that supports conditionals, loops, and string manipulation.
 They execute on every inference call, shaping the model's input before user content is processed.
-In GGUF, a widely used single-file format for quantized models~\cite{huggingface_gguf}, templates are bundled with weights.
-An adversary who modifies a template and redistributes the file can plant a backdoor requiring no training access, infrastructure control, or runtime manipulation.
+In GGUF, a widely used single-file format for quantized models~\cite{huggingface_gguf}, templates are bundled directly with weights inside an opaque binary.

+An adversary who modifies this bundled template and redistributes the artifact can implant a backdoor without modifying model weights, poisoning training data, or controlling the deployment environment.
+The attack requires only the ability to distribute a modified artifact, making the chat template a privileged inference-time attack surface in open-weight model ecosystems.
+Consider a developer who downloads a quantized coding assistant from a public model hub (e.g., HuggingFace).
+If the bundled chat template has been modified, the model may silently instruct itself to introduce credential-harvesting code into generated applications whenever a natural phrase appears in the task description.
+Trusting the distribution source, the developer has no incentive to inspect the template and no tooling flags the modification.